 - Increasing tariffs or implementing quota restrictions can provide opposite effects, as we’ve seen with the McKinley Tariff of 1890.

-- Trade wars can cause uncertain political dysfunction.
+- Situations like this can cause uncertain political dysfunction.